rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/example4/README.md

 list of other examples and tutorials based on this location.

-The directory `$GTT/CopalisBeach/example4` will contain an example of a far-field tsunami, by specifying an inverted source for the 2025 Kamchatka event (?).
+The directory `$GTT/CopalisBeach/example4` will contain an example of a far-field tsunami, by specifying hypothetical source in Alaska (the AKmaxWA event used for WA state hazard maps?).

 See [](../README) for more about the Copalis Beach location and a list of other examples and tutorials based on this location.